some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

 In the one-dimensional array one length field is used, which carries the number of bytes used for the array.

+.. feat_req:: ⓘ
+    :id: feat_req_someip_674
+    :reqtype: Information
+    :security: TBD
+    :safety: TBD
+    :satisfies:
+    :status: valid
+    :collapse: True

-The number of elements can be easily calculated by dividing by the size of an element.
+The number of static length elements can be easily calculated by dividing by the size of an element.

+.. feat_req:: ⓘ
+    :id: feat_req_someip_673
+    :reqtype: Information
+    :security: TBD
+    :safety: TBD
+    :satisfies:
+    :status: valid
+    :collapse: True

+In the case of dynamical length elements the number of elements cannot be calculated but the elements must be parsed sequentially.

 .. feat_req:: 🎯
     :id: feat_req_someip_258